 The first officers were President, Joseph Hartzel; Vice President, Charles Vlk; Treasurer, Paul Valasek; and Secretary, Dolores Benes Duy.
 The Directors were Richard Hartzel, Robert Baumruk, Evelyn Krenek Fergle, Chris Miksanek and George Rokos.
 Plans were made for a quarterly journal entitled KORENY (which means “Roots”).
 Our logo, featuring the map of Illinois, surrounded by the heraldic shields of Bohemia, Moravia, Slovakia, Ruthenia and Silesia was developed.
 A website was created by Chris Miksanek.

-During the period of growth of the society, meetings were held at Beacon Hill Retirement Center, Helen Plum Memorial Library, Brookfield Village Hall, the Riverside Township Hall, Downers Grove Public Library and now our “home base” which is located at the First Presbyterian Church of La Grange, IL.
-Twenty years after our first meeting, we can proudly look at a membership of about 800, with members currently residing in 41 states and the Czech Republic.
+During the period of growth of the society, meetings were held at Beacon Hill Retirement Center, Helen Plum Memorial Library, Brookfield Village Hall, the Riverside Township Hall, Downers Grove Public Library and at First Presbyterian Church of La Grange, IL.
+Twenty years after our first meeting, we can proudly look at a membership of individuals currently residing in many states and the Czech Republic.

 Through the years, we have presented a variety of cultural, historical and genealogical programs with an average attendance between 80 and 180 persons per meeting.
 Workshops and conferences have been held throughout the years and were very successful.
 Major projects included the printing of the Denni Hlasatel Obituary Index, Index to the Records of Linhart Funeral Home (Cicero, 1913-1954), Index to the 1872-1889 and 1890-1915 Death Records of St. Procopius Church, Index to the Eulogy Notes of Frank Kostka, revised version of Jack Bochar’s Locations of Chicago Roman Catholic Churches 1850-1990, Czech & Slovak Personal Names, and the translation into English of the Dejiny Cechu v Chicagu (A History of the Czechs in Chicago) by Rudolf Bubenicek.
 Our publications have proven to be significant genealogical and historical resources to the Czech/Slovak community.
 Our most recent contribution to the community was the countless hours spent by 100 volunteers who indexed the Bohemian National Cemetery burial records.

-Newsletters are sent prior to each meeting informing our members of current meeting dates and programs.
 Our journal, KORENY, has continued to be published quarterly with interesting articles pertaining to genealogy and our culture.
-Editors from 1996 to the present have been: Paul Valasek, Charles Vlk, Shirley Farano, Jill Spealman, Ron Davis, Joseph Hartzel, Faith Hudacek Anderson and Elizabeth Stigler.
+Editors from 1996 to the present have been: Paul Valasek, Charles Vlk, Shirley Farano, Jill Spealman, Ron Davis, Joseph Hartzel, Faith Hudacek Anderson and Elizabeth Stigler and Louise Svehla.

 One of our finest assets is the CSAGSI Paul M. Nemecek Genealogy Collection, which was located in the T. G. Masaryk School in Cicero until we relocated to the Riverside Public Library, Riverside, IL in 2015.
-The library holdings are second to none for researching our immigrants who lived or passed through the Chicagoland area.
-Under the supervision of Paul Nemecek, our library continues to expand and draw increasing numbers of visitors.
-See information about our hours and holdings on our website at www.csagsi.org.
+The library holdings are available to anyone for researching our immigrants who lived or passed through the Chicago land area.

-We have had the dedicated leadership of six presidents since the beginning of our society: Joseph Hartzel, William Hosna, Paul Nemecek, Ray Capek, Glenn Spachman and Sue Pomazal Rolsky.
+We have had the dedicated leadership of six presidents since the beginning of our society: Joseph Hartzel, William Hosna, Paul Nemecek, Ray Capek, Glenn Spachman and Sue Pomazal Rolsky, and Joseph Hartzel, son of our first president.
 In addition, through countless hours of hard work, many member volunteers have contributed the devotion and perseverance necessary to accomplish all our achievements.
-Since 2006, the Anton J. Cermak Genealogy Builder Award has been presented to those who make a significant contribution to our society or other Czech and Slovak cultural groups or organizations.

 All who have served as officers, directors, committee chairpersons, and workers, without exception, embody the motto of our Society….”Preserving our Bohemian, Moravian, Slovakian, Ruthenian and Silesian Heritage” to the utmost.
 CSAGSI is and always will be dedicated to our past, present and most importantly to our future.